 Dunedin, known as the Edinburgh of the South, attracted the largest individual grant (£10,000 / about US $16,000 at 2012 rates).
 Twelve of the buildings remain and there are two of them still operating as libraries - Balclutha and Marton.
 It may be of interest to note that the two in New Zealand remaining as libraries make up some 11% of the originals, compared with the equivalent 3.5% of those in the USA.

-There is one in Reims, France.
+The only Carnegie Library in France is the one in Reims.
 They give guided tours every September for Heritage Open Days.

 The Carnegie Libraries had an interesting history in Ireland.
 There were objections to bringing foreign thoughts into the country.
-(I think it was in Laois that the locals protested that they didn't want a library, and dangerous foreign books.)
+(Locals protested that they didn't want a library, and dangerous foreign books.)
 There's an interesting section on their history in the book The Curious Case of the Mayo Librarian.

 In Dundrum, Dublin, the Carnegie Library was taken over by the Dublin County Library which looks after all the libraries in the county outside of the city.
 The building is two storeys, with adult books downstairs, children's and reference upstairs.
 It is an elegant building although built out of the grey concrete of the 1930s, and has a nice elliptical window over the door.
 There are plans to move the library out of the building and to make it into a Garda (Police) Station, but these plans have been put on hold because of the recession.

-The other Carnegie Library is a much smaller affair at Lamb's Cross.
+The other Carnegie Libraries include a much smaller affair at Lamb's Cross.
 It has now become a community centre, and they built a much bigger glass construction onto the side of the old library building.
+There is also a very grand building in Rathmines, and smaller gems in Pembroke and Clondalkin..

 The Curious Case of the Mayo Librarian